rutherford-nj/www.rutherfordboronj.com/departments/public-works/recycling-information.md

 * comingle / recyclables
 * all paper / cardboard products

-**Garbage / Trash** is any non-recyclable waste material generated from the kitchen.
+**Garbage / Trash**  is any non-recyclable waste material generated in the home.
+It should only be placed in the Borough issued automated green cart.
+Note: any item outside the cart will not be collected.
-Containers shall not exceed 32 gallons in capacity or 50lbs in weight.

-**Mixed Paper – (ALL RECYCLABLE)** Residents will include all clean paper, boxes, corrugated cardboard, newspapers, magazines, phone books and only clean PIZZA boxes (no oily residue) in a secure curb-side container or string tie in bundles no higher than 12 inches, and or place in secure containers.
-Remember on WINDY DAYS TO SECURE ALL THE RECYCLABLES from blowing all over the street!
+**Recyclables - ALL Recyclables** (glass, plastics, aluminum & tin cans, and all paper & cardboard) shall be placed together in the Borough issued automated blue cart.
+Do not wedge cardboard into container as the automated process does not pull the items out.
+Note: any item outside the cart will not be collected.

 **Tires** – Contact your local tire dealership or auto service provider.